dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 2025-10-16 23:50:02,881 - 13 - MainThread - [PID 13] [UUID f7e01e12] ❌ Future crashed | RE-hydrated Public IP: 100.27.189.85 | RE-hydrated Private IP: 172.31.28.141
 2025-10-16 23:50:02,881 - 13 - MainThread - [PID 13] [UUID 08725a6d] ❌ Future crashed | RE-hydrated Public IP: 98.91.26.246 | RE-hydrated Private IP: 172.31.18.46
 ```

+The Pre-rehydrated ip addrress Future crashed message now is just printed to the console rather than logged to the logger, so the
+Pre-rehydrated ip address ("unknown") no longer appears in the logs, as shown above.

 #### Synthetic thread futures crash code for testing